 How It Works:

-- Compare with your target budget (if you have one).
+- Compare these totals against your budget targets, if you have one.

 Make It Visual and Fun